bugsnag/bugsnag-java/examples/simple/README.md

 # Bugsnag Plain Java Example

-A simple example application to show how to use Bugsnag in a plain Java application.
+Demonstrates how to use Bugsnag in a plain Java application.

+1. Open `ExampleApp` and alter the value of `bugsnag = Bugsnag.init("YOUR-API-KEY");` to match your API key

-- Build the app
+2. Build the app

     ```shell
     ../../gradlew clean assemble
     ```

-- Run the app
+3. Run the app

     ```shell
     ../../gradlew run
     ```

+4. View the captured errors in [your dashboard](https://app.bugsnag.com)